 “I’ll get that for him,” Adin said.
 “Why don’t you get to bed, Finch?
 You’ve had a long day.”

-Finch went to his room and shut the door, and then sighed as he realised he still had the task of stripping out of his body armour ahead of him.
+Finch went to his room and shut the door, and then groaned as he realised he still had the task of stripping out of his body armour ahead of him.
 Why did the very last thing you had to do before you could rest always feel by far the hardest, no matter how small it was compared to everything else?

-Finch finished undressing, leaving his body armour in a pile on the floor.
-That was a problem for future Finch to deal with.
+He finished undressing, leaving the armour in a jumbled pile on the floor.

-Comments (10)
+Comments (11)

 See all